-PVC End Types and Adhesives –
+PVC End Types and Adhesives

-Without any adhesives, PVC pipes and fittings will fit together in a tight or close-fitting manner.
+PVC pipes and fittings will fit together tight or close-fittingly without any adhesives.
 However, they wouldn’t be watertight.
 So if fluids are supposed to pass from your pipe, you need to ensure no leaks.

 They have their jobs defined; the primer softens the inside part of the fittings, readying it to bond, while the cement keeps the two pieces bonded together tight.

 Engaging Read – CPVC VS PVC | Difference Between PVC and CPVC

-Regular Fittings VS Furniture Grade Fittings –
+Regular Fittings VS Furniture Grade Fittings

-They are clean and slick, found mostly in white or black color.
+They are clean and slick, found mainly in white or black color.
 That makes them a perfect fit for applications where the pipe will be visible, whether used for furniture or not.

-The sizes are the same as regular fittings; for instance, a 1″ furniture grade fitting and a 1″ regular fitting will both fit on a 1″ pipe.
+The sizes are the same as regular fittings; for instance, a 1″ furniture grade fitting and a 1″ regular fitting will fit on a 1″ pipe.

 Below is the list of the most common PVC fitting items available.
-Each entrance contains an illustration of the fitting as well as possible applications for it.
+Each entrance contains an illustration of the fitting and possible applications for it.

-Couplings and Unions:
+Couplings and Unions

 Couplings are the most inexpensive and straightforward type of PVC fitting.
 The coupling design is in a straight line that connects or “couples” one part to another, often permanently.

-Coming to Unions, like couplings, they connect things, but it isn’t a permanent solution and can be separated or taken apart.
+Coming to Unions, like couplings, connect things, but it isn’t a permanent solution and can be separated or taken apart.